unibas-tilics/tilics/articles/article-050-hello-world.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
 The first piece of code you usually find in a programming book or tutorial is a "Hello World!" program.
 The purpose of this program is to display the text "Hello World!".
 Because this is rather simple for nearly all programming languages, it is a good example to see the basic flavor of a programming language.
-Due to this tradition, these are usually the first lines of code a programmer writes in their live.
+Due to this tradition, these are usually the first lines of code a programmer writes in their life.
 <!-- END BODY -->